‘Big Brother 20:’ Rachel Swindler Dragged By Swaggy C For Wanting To Sell ‘Level 6’ Merchandise

 The “Level 6” alliance this season on Big Brother has proven to be the best in the house, and even one of the greatest groupings in recent BB history.
-Having only lost two members since the beginning of the game, “Level 6” has been able to run the house and the votes even when one of its members wasn’t the week’s Head of Household.
+Having only lost two members since the beginning of the game, “Level 6” has been able to run the house and swing the votes even when one of its members wasn’t the week’s Head of Household.
 After losing Rachel Swindler and Winston Hines, “Level 6” now consists of Tyler Crispen, Angela Rummans, Brett Robinson and Kaycee Clark.

 Despite being turned on by her alliance, Rachel suggested on Twitter recently that she might look into selling “Level 6” merchandise if anyone was interested.
 This shocked Big Brother viewers as Rachel was scorned after leaving the BB house and began bashing her former alliance members on Twitter, specifically Angela.
 Her tweet asking about an interest in merchandise quickly became one of her most popular tweets to date with over 500 comments and over 1,700 likes.